 So with that model, it is Buzzfeed’s goal to get as many visitors as possible to their site and to get those visitors engaged and visiting as many different pages as possible.
 To do that, they need to create highly engaging and interesting content.

-As I’m sitting in Mexico writing this article, all ten of the top trending pieces of content on Buzzfeed are quizzes.
+As I’m sitting in Mexico writing this article, all ten of the top trending pieces of content on Buzzfeed are viral quizzes.